Cartar/Blog/content/posts/creativity.md

 In other words, do unto others as you'd have them do onto you.
 You hid information from them, they'll hide it from you.

-TODO: (maybe)
-- design thinking (task dependant):
-    * Job control and an ability to apply routine results in self-reported creativity
-    * Moderate levels of time pressure resulting in the highest levels of creativity
-    * Viewing your daily work as challenging is linked to higher levels of daily creativity
-    * If multiple tasks, creativity is optimized when all tasks have goals and users have discretion to switch between tasks

 ## The Nuanced
 Okay, so far, we've basically reminded ourselves why culture matters; why it benefits a team to have strong leadership, not micro manage, and be kind to ourselves and others.
 Probably all things that have a positive affect outside of creativity too.
 What are some more nuanced findings brought to light by this review?